KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Experiments

 \subsection{Experimental Setup}

-\textbf{Model and Training.} We implement WG-KV on top of the instruction-tuned Llama 3.1 8B~\cite{llama3}.
+\textbf{Model and Training.} We implement WG-KV on top of Llama-3.1-8B and Qwen3-4B-2507.
 We freeze the backbone model and only train the lightweight Write-Gate MLP.
-Training is performed on a subset of FineWeb-Edu~\cite{fineweb}, using samples with lengths ranging from 4k to 32k.
-The training consists of 15,000 steps with a batch size of 1, totaling approximately 131M tokens.
-We employ the AdamW optimizer~\cite{adamw} with a weight decay of 0.01 and a cosine learning rate schedule (linear warmup for the first 10\% of steps) peaking at 0.001.
-The model is trained to minimize $\mathcal{L}_{\text{total}}$ (\cref{subsec:objective}), distilling knowledge from the original full-attention model.
-To simulate instruction-following scenarios, we prepend a generic prompt (``\textit{Please analyze and summarize the following text:\textbackslash n\textbackslash n}'') to each FineWeb sample.
+Training is performed on a subset of FineWeb-Edu~\cite{fineweb}, and the model is trained to minimize $\mathcal{L}_{\text{total}}$.
+Detailed training configurations are provided in Appendix~\ref{app:training}.

+\textbf{Evaluation Scope.} In the following sections, we analyze the results on Llama-3.1-8B.
+To demonstrate the robustness of WG-KV across different model architectures, we provide the same evaluation on Qwen3-4B-2507 in Appendix~\ref{app:qwen}.